ymitsos/vJunos_on_Proxmox_AMD/README.md

 I wanted to run **vJunos** on a QEMU-based infrastructure to set up a networking lab.
 While researching, I came across [vJunos\_on\_Proxmox](https://github.com/Ihemail/vJunos_on_Proxmox), which inspired me to host vJunos in my home lab.

 However, the image wasn’t booting because it couldn't detect the required CPU virtualization flag.
-It turned out that the Juniper-provided BASH script, which checks for CPU capabilities, only supports Intel processors and doesn't properly detect AMD CPUs.
+It turned out that the Juniper-provided BASH script, located inside the image, which checks for CPU capabilities, only supports Intel processors and doesn't properly detect AMD CPUs.

 Here's what I did to work around this issue.